Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 <details>
   <summary>Need a hint?
 Try this prompt.</summary>
-  **Walk me through the structure of this repository.
-Explain the purpose of each folder and file.**
+  Walk me through the structure of this repository.
+Explain the purpose of each folder and file.

-  This prompt helps learners understand the modular design and encourages Copilot to provide contextual guidance.
 </details>

 **Choose Your Development Language**